 The hamstring tendons can also be used as a graft for ACL reconstruction.
 There are four hamstring tendons in the body.
 Typically two tendons, the gracillis and semitendinosus tendons are used for the ACL graft.
 These two tendons are doubled over to create a four-stranded graft.
 Sometimes one tendon can be used and folded over to make a 4 strand graft.

 Unlike the patellar tendon graft, the hamstring graft does not involve bone.
 While the graft itself is very strong there is no bone-to-bone healing.
 This may allow for more stretching out over time and some studies show a slightly higher risk of graft failure long term.
 The patient can also have weakness in their hamstrings following tendon harvest.
+This flexion weakness can be an issue for certain sports, especially in females (who have relatively weaker hamstrings compared to quadriceps).
 Hamstring grafts have several potential advantages including, smaller incisions, less anterior knee pain, and less likelihood of patellar tendonitis.
-In long-term studies, patients have less pain in their knees than patients who had patellar tendon grafts.
+In long-term studies, patients have less pain in their knees than patients who had patellar tendon grafts, but a higher risk of laxity or graft failure.

 Allograft tissue is another option for ACL reconstruction.
 This avoids taking any additional tissue from a patient and the potential downsides of doing that.
 There is no tissue matching required for ACL grafts.
 The downside of allograft tissue is the risk of disease transmission (which is extremely rare), laxity and higher failure rate.